pivorodrigues/devopstips/hpaf.md

   - Each node in Hadoop instance typically has a single name node, and a cluster of data nodes that formed this HDFS cluster.

-  - Hadoopn can achieve reliability by replicating the cross multiple hosts, and therefore does not require any range storage on hosts.
+  - Hadoop can achieve reliability by replicating the cross multiple hosts, and therefore does not require any range storage on hosts.

-  - The HTFS file system encodes the so-called secondary NameNode.
+  - The HDFS file system encodes the so-called secondary NameNode.

   - The secondary NameNode regularly connects to the primary NameNode and builds snapshots of the primary's NameNodes, the rapture information, and remembers which system saves to the local and the remote directories.